 Sarah takes on a ‘journalistic’ style of wedding photography and aims to shoot the day with minimal intrusion.
 She asks couples to do what reflects them so that she can truly capture the emotion and meaning of the day and turn it into a unique story.
 Sarah’s ‘golden hour’ shots are simply breathtaking.

 Investment: Prices start at $4400 for 8 hours

 2. Dezine by Mauro

-With a section on their website titled ‘dare to be different’, Dezine by Mauro is your go to if you want some creatively staged photos of your day amongst the mix.
+With a section on their website titled “Dare to Be Different,” Dezine by Mauro is your go-to if you want some creatively staged and beautiful photos of your day amongst the mix.
 Some highlights in this section in their gallery includes shots of a wedding cake on top of a Mini Cooper, a bride and groom with their heads in lampshades, as well as another happy couple pretending to be laughing clowns in a sideshow game.
 Of course, Dezine by Mauro can still slay the more traditional wedding photos, but if you want something more dramatic and different, they’re the ones for you.